-Sitting at the gardens at foot of the Sagrada Familia, Fira de Nadal a la Sagrada Família makes for an impressive setting and offers the opportunity to see Gaudi's mastepiece, the park and the market in one trip.
-This fair is one of Barcelona's most reknown and classic Christmas markets alongside Fira de Santa Llúcia.
-Fira de Nadal a la Sagrada Família runs from 29 November to 23 December 2016 and will have around 120 stalls on offer, a large percentage of which sell Christmas trees, sweets, decorations and mistletoe.
+Sitting at the gardens at foot of the Sagrada Familia, Fira de Nadal a la Sagrada Família makes for an impressive setting and offers the opportunity to see Gaudi’s masterpiece, the park and the market in one trip.
+This fair is one of Barcelona’s most famous and classic Christmas markets alongside Fira de Santa Llúcia.
+Fira de Nadal a la Sagrada Família runs from 26 November to 23 December (exact dates to be confirmed) and has an abundance of stalls on offer, a large percentage of which selling Christmas trees, sweets, decorations and mistletoe.

 Christmas markets in Madrid

 Madrid’s Plaza Mayor Christmas market has been around since 1860 and many of the stall holders still sell the traditional Belén (Bethlehem) nativity figures alongside fancy dress costumes, joke items and tinsel wigs ready for Día de los Santos Inocentes – Spain’s version of April Fools’ Day – on 28 December.
 Back in the 17th century, Santa Cruz Square hosted a market where fruit and vegetables could be purchased, but now the Spanish Christmas market has 104 stalls selling Christmas musical instruments and toys, from 24 November to 31 December – (exact dates to be confirmed).